 The way it used to be in the creative industry

-Visual media were always the cornerstone of effective marketing in the past, and that’s not going to change anytime soon.
-Whether it was traditional photography or digital photography, marketing conscious companies have been utilizing it to its full potential before, and they still do now.
+Visual media has always been the cornerstone of effective marketing in the past, and that’s not going to change anytime soon.
+It is common knowledge that businesses searching to improve their marketing campaigns have turned to either traditional or digital photography, utilizing it to its full potential.

 Technology tipping point after the Covid-19

-The point at which a series of small changes or incidents becomes significant enough to cause a larger, more important change.
+One interesting fact I read more than 20 years ago (“Tipping Point” – Malcolm Gladwell) that I want to share with you would be the concept of the tipping point.
+In marketing, it describes the point at which a series of small changes or incidents become significant enough to cause a larger, more important change.

 Uprising trends in visual marketing and photography

-1. One was definitely the uprise of 3D tools like Blender.
-More popular than ever, the blender.org website and several of its subdomains have received a combined 23M unique visitors.
-That is a 35% increase from the year before, approaching 2M visitors per month.
+1. One was definitely the rise of 3D tools like Blender.
+More popular than ever, the blender.org website and several of its subdomains had received a combined 23M unique visitors.
+That was a 35% increase compared to the year before, approaching 2M visitors per month.

 2. Another one was the deal to acquire Turbosquid for $75million announced on Tuesday, 26th January 2020 in an official statement on Shutterstock’s website.
 It was another giant step taken by the renowned stock photo dealers to keep up with the pace of tech innovation.
 On the other hand, it offers great hope to photographers already treading the path of 3D and CGI.

-3. And recently Adobe, brought into light its previously acquired company Substance 3D and making it integral part of its tool set same way like they did with Photoshop in 1995.
-Sending a strong signal to creative professionals, that 3D is clearly in the next-generation shift in creative industry.
-Behance, the largest creative network, noticed the number of 3D projects published were up more than 40% in just the last 6 moths of 2021.
+- And recently Adobe, brought into light its previously acquired company Substance 3D and made it an integral part of its tool set the same way they did with Photoshop in 1995.
+Sending a strong signal to creative professionals, that 3D is clearly in the next-generation shift in the creative industry.
+Behance, the largest creative network, noticed the number of 3D projects published was up more than 40% in just the last 6 months of 2021.

 What to do today, to stay relevant in the creative industry

-But the basic problem with creative professionals is simply the evolution one.
-Where creative people are predominantly using their right hemisphere, that is responsible for creativity.
-The linear thinking left hemisphere of the brain, that is needed to embrace the technical 3D technology, is simply falling behind.
+But the basic problem with creative professionals is simply the evolution one, where creative people are predominantly using their right hemisphere, the one responsible for creativity.
+The linear thinking left hemisphere of the brain, which is needed to embrace the technical 3D technology, is simply falling behind.

-And that’s where evolution of Adobe tools plays a huge role today.
-Developing new tools, techniques, adjusting to new trends, educating the creative industry at the same time is not a small task.
+And that’s where the evolution of Adobe tools plays a huge role today.
+Developing new tools and techniques, adjusting to new trends, and educating the creative industry at the same time is not a small task.

-3D technology in creative industry is simply another step, creative professionals will have to embrace to LEAP into the new era of creative industry, If they want to be part of it.
+3D technology in the creative industry is simply another step, creative professionals will have to LEAP into the new era of the creative industry, If they want to be part of it.